 Founder-led product validation, moving toward formal commercial operation.

-Public examples on this site are representative engineering examples unless explicitly marked otherwise.
-They are not claimed customer projects and should not be read as customer endorsements.
+Public examples on this site use anonymized or generalized facility identities unless explicitly marked otherwise.
+They should not be read as customer endorsements.

 Method boundary